catfact/z_tuning/README.md

 - tuning data files should be placed in `~/dust/data/z_tuning/tunings/`. this location will be populated with some "factory" files when the mod is first run.

+- tuning state (selection, root note, and base frequency) is saved on a clean shutdown with SLEEP, and restored on boot. this state is global for all scripts (for now.)

 ## mod menu usage

 - the mod menu exposes: